Stuck at the Same Weight? 5 Ways to Break a Strength Plateau

 It happens to everyone.

-You’re making gains, adding weight to the bar every week, feeling like Superman.
-And then... it stops.
+You're making gains, adding weight to the bar every week, feeling unstoppable.
+And then it stops.

-It’s frustrating, but it’s also a sign.
+It's frustrating, but it's also a sign.
 It means the "newbie gains" are over.
-Your body has adapted to your current stimulus, and it’s bored.
+Your body has adapted to your current stimulus, and it needs something different.
 As discussed in The Science of Building Muscle, adaptation is the enemy of progress.
 To keep growing, you need to change the equation.

 Here are 5 proven ways to smash through a wall and get your progress back on track.